San-0602/Ex-Tinguisher/README.md

 Features:

-Randomly delivers sarcastic and brutally honest “breakup therapy” lines
+-Randomly delivers sarcastic and brutally honest “breakup therapy” lines

-Simple, clean UI with a fun vibe
+-Simple, clean UI with a fun vibe

-Perfect for those who want to cope and laugh
+-Perfect for those who want to cope and laugh

-Lightweight and easy to use
+-Lightweight and easy to use

 Why Ex-helper?

-Because sometimes the best therapy is a little humor and a lot of attitude.
+-Because sometimes the best therapy is a little humor and a lot of attitude.